Cuisinart CBK-200 Bread Machine

 WASTE OF $$$ BUY A B&D!
 Love mine its in storage though

-amanda January 3rd, 2009 at 9:40 pmCan anyone tell me how to turn off the delay timer on this stupid machine!
+amanda January 3rd, 2009 at 9:40 pmCan anyone tell me how to turn off the delay timer on this stupid bread machine!
 I’m taking it back!

 Jo January 11th, 2009 at 9:09 pmI also received one the Cuisinart Convection Bread Makers for Christmas, and unfortunately got one of the machines that burns the crust terribly, even on the light crust setting, every recipe so far, every size loaf.
 I spoke to a Cusinart customer serivce rep who did not seem the least bit surprised (nor concerned)that the thermosat is malfunctioning.
-I was told I should return the machine where purchased - they have no other suggestions.
-My machine was bought online, so of course that involves some hefty postage…definitely will warn anyone I know looking for a bread machine to CHOOSE A DIFFERENT ONE!!
+I was told I should return the bread machine where purchased – they have no other suggestions.
+My bread machine was bought online, so of course that involves some hefty postage…definitely will warn anyone I know looking for a bread machine to CHOOSE A DIFFERENT ONE!!
 This is the first and definitley last Cuisinart appliance I will own.

-Jill January 12th, 2009 at 11:22 amI bought the Cuisinart Convection Bread Maker for Christmas 2008, I have used it to make white bread with no problem, then I tried making whole wheat using cycle #2 or #3.
-I follow the instructions in the manual but the machine does not start on these cycles, anyone else have this problem?
+Jill January 12th, 2009 at 11:22 amI bought the Cuisinart cbk200 Bread Maker for Christmas 2008, I have used it to make white bread with no problem, then I tried making whole wheat using cycle #2 or #3.
+I follow the instructions in the manual but the bread machine does not start on these cycles, anyone else have this problem?
 What is the solution?
 Is there a time pause before it starts, unlike the white bread cycles?
 If yes, how long is the wait?

-Dale January 12th, 2009 at 12:43 pmComplete blunder… the machine does not do what it is supposed to do.
+Dale January 12th, 2009 at 12:43 pmComplete blunder… the Cuisinart CBK-200 machine does not do what it is supposed to do.
 I have tried over and over to use different recipies in the book and use different times.
 Same bad results.. bread hardens and burns or cycles seem to be stuck and most time it takes about 6 hours to complete its job.
 What a waste of my hard earned dollar

 Kathie January 24th, 2009 at 12:53 amI have tried to give this Cuisinart Bread Machine the all American chance, and it has failed me miserable.
 Purchased it a WS in 7-08 specifically for the lo carb option but used it on mose cycles.
 Well, it burned everything and the little loaf pan moved the whole machine while kneading.
 Called Cuisinart, they replaced it completely, including postage, (after talking endlessly to the supervisor on the phone) and guess what, the next machine still burns all breads all the time, even on the light settng.
-It is a very bad machine, and next time I am in WS, I am returning this machine for a full credit!
-Do Not Buy this machine.
+It is a very bad bread machine, and next time I am in WS, I am returning this bread machine for a full credit!
+Do Not Buy this bread machine.
 My cheapie from Wal Mart did so much better

 Lynette January 24th, 2009 at 9:51 amSpray a little non stick cooking spray on the paddle to remove.
 This may help making removal a little easier.